Hubs-Foundation/hubs-cloud/README.md

 WantedBy=multi-user.target
 ```

 **TIP** As before you are going to potentially need to change the `User` and `Group` to your user.
 Also **CRITICALLY IMPORTANT** you need to change the `--bind-address` to the public ethernet/WiFi interface on your board.
 This is almost certainly the IP address you get when you ping `hubs-pi.local`.
 (I am making a set of assumptions here, that you are running on a local network and will be port forwarding to the board from your router.
 You may alternatively have the board on a public internet facing IP address in which case you will use that IP address.
-Things get a bit more complicate if you are routing through subnets or VPNs in something like AWS but ask me if you run into trouble here).
+Things get a bit more complicated if you are routing through subnets or VPNs in something like AWS but ask me if you run into trouble here).

 Next, the `minikube-tunnel` service needs to be able to elevate its permissions to perform it's job.
 I am not sure of the most secure way to do this to be honest but the approach I have taken is to allow the service user to access the needed binaries without a password but no others.